-If you’re craving sweets, then these paleo brownies are the perfect treat to fill that void.
+If you are craving sweets, then these paleo brownies are the perfect treat to fill that void.

-The brownies are certainly an interesting combination of ingredients that surprisingly work well together.
+These brownies are certainly an interesting combination of ingredients that work well together.
 The result is incredibly moist and packed full of flavor.

-These are also perfect for anyone who is on a gluten-free diet or just looking for a healthier alternative to the more traditional brownie recipe.
-The brownies contain absolutely no gluten, so you don’t need to worry about the brownies upsetting your stomach or causing other problems.
+These are also perfect for anyone on a gluten-free diet or just looking for a healthier alternative to the more traditional brownie recipe.
+The brownies contain absolutely no gluten, so you do not need to worry about the brownies upsetting your stomach or causing other problems.

-For those who are sticking to a strict version of the paleo diet, you may want to skip this recipe or alter it to suit your needs better.
-These do have a fair bit of honey, but as a snack here and there, they won’t do a huge amount of harm.
-They also contain some baking powder, but it’s incredibly minimal so you shouldn’t need to worry about this.
+This recipe uses a fair bit of honey, but as a snack here and there, these brownies will not do a massive amount of harm.
+The brownies also contain some baking powder, but it is minimal, so you should not need to worry about this.

 You can store these in the fridge for about a week without them going bad.
-If the brownies still uneaten (unlikely) after a week, then you may want to look at discarding them as they will start to go stale.
-You can store these in the freezer and simply reheat whenever you need to eat something, but as with any baked goods, they’re best to enjoy fresh.
+If the brownies are still uneaten (unlikely) after a week, you may want to discard them as they start to go stale.

-If you love seeing meals cooked visually then be sure to check out the video below.
-It will take you through everything step by step for perfecting this recipe.
+If you love seeing meals cooked, then be sure to check out the video below.
+It will take you through all the steps on how to make these paleo brownies.
 Alternatively, you can find the full written instructions right underneath the video.

 Paleo Brownies Recipe